-If the draft variation is approved, the sale and use of foods derived from canola line LBFLFK would be permitted under the Code, allowing broader market access and increased choice in raw materials.
-For those food products containing novel DNA or novel protein from canola line LBFLFK, labelling would be required to assist consumers wishing to avoid these products to do so.
+The sale and use of foods derived from canola line LBFLFK would be permitted under the Code, allowing broader market access and increased choice in raw materials.
+Food derived from canola line LBFLFK will have to comply with mandatory labelling requirements in accordance with the Code - this would assist consumers wishing to avoid these products to do so.